 Is this starting to click?
 Your customers are looking for your product or services online.
 If you don't show up when they look they will choose your competitors instead (and that's bad!)

 What is Local SEO and how does it work?

 To understand how local SEO works you have to understand the difference between standard searches that can pull information from anywhere and what we call "local search".
 The easiest... or rather quickest way to determine if you are getting local search results is to look for maps listings at the top of the search results.

 Think about it this way.

 If you are searching for the "best movies of 2019" you can get results served from a website regardless of where they are located as long as they have strong optimization.
-However when you have intent-based searches such as "Austin, TX marketing agency" or "dentist near me" the search engines read the local intent and serve local results.
+However when you have intent-based searches such as "Austin, TX digital marketing agency" or "dentist near me" the search engines read the local intent and serve local results.